Accredited official statistics

 Annex D: Revisions

-In 2020 we ditched PDF based statistical summaries in favour of HTML.
+In 2020 we replaced PDF based statistical summaries with HTML (webpage) versions.
 This enabled us to comply with any legal obligations to make all content fully accessible.
 The text is now more accessible across a range of different devices.

 The 2018 edition underwent moderate methodological changes in order to provide more accurate comparisons between the values of benefits, prices and earnings.
 Coupled with this, some of the headings were altered in order to provide a clearer explanation of the data being represented.
 To keep the publication in line with the methodology used by the ONS, we publish median average weekly earnings in addition to mean average weekly earnings in the spreadsheet tables.
 For the purpose of comparison, the benefit rates as a percentage of both mean and median average earnings have been provided in this publication.